 We recently hired a person who needed an H-1B visa to work for us.
 It's been one week since he started.
-Unfortunately, we have discovered that this person is not a good fit.
-Are we allowed to terminate him so soon and given all the visa-related paperwork we've signed?
+Unfortunately, we have discovered that this person is not a good fit at all.
+Are we allowed to terminate him so soon, given all the visa-related paperwork we've signed?
 If yes, is there anything special we need to do?

-Yes, you can terminate this employee now, or at any time while your H-1B petition remains valid, and yes, there are two specific things you need to do.
+Yes, you can terminate this H-1B employee now, or at any time while your H-1B petition remains valid.
+To do so, there are two specific things you need to take care of.

 U.S. Citizenship and Immigration Services ("USCIS") has explained that it views the return transportation requirement as a private contractual matter between you and your employee.
 USCIS also has said that it will seek to enforce this obligation only in cases where it receives credible information that an employer is terminating H-1B workers and not paying the return transportation costs.